 The same infections that can be passed from sharing works can also be passed from getting a tattoo or piercing with equipment that is not new or properly cleaned.

 Whether you are getting a tattoo or piercing at a professional studio, at home or in prison, it’s safest when the artist uses:

-If the artist works in a professional studio, make sure they have a special machine called an autoclave, which sterilizes equipment.
+If the artist works in a professional studio, make sure they use a special machine called an autoclave, which sterilizes equipment.

-HIV can pass from person to person during sex.
+HIV and STIs can pass from person to person during sex.